Sonnerz/The-Cookbook/README.md

 As development continued further updates were made to the users and recipes collections.
 Either to add or remove functionality.
-I added hashed_password and recipe_votes to the user’s collection.
--	hashed_password stores a STRING of encrypted password.
-I added password encryption to the sign_up function
--	recipe_votes is an array storing the recipes the user has voted for on the iew recipes page.
+_Allergens_, _Ingredients_ and _Instructions_ became field type ARRAY.
+It made more sense to make them a list so that I could iterate through them for displaying in a browser.

-I added dateCreated and dateModified to the recipes collection.
+I added _dateCreated_ and _dateModified_ to the recipes collection.
 -	dateCreated is a DATE field storing the date the recipe was added
 -	dateModifed is a DATE field storing the date the recipe was modified
 -	I updated the votes field to an integer type so that it can be easily updated as a user votes up a recipe
 -	I removed the views field.
 I decided not to implement this functionality

+I added _hashed_password_ and _recipe_votes_ to the users collection.
+-	hashed_password stores a STRING of encrypted password.
+I added password encryption to the sign_up function
+-	recipe_votes is an field type ARRAY storing the recipe ids the user has voted for on the view recipes page.
+This array is checked before a user attempts to vote up a recipe.

-I created a text index to include: name, description, category, cuisine, main_ingredient, ingredients ,& allergens.
+I created a text index to include: name, description, category, cuisine, main_ingredient, ingredients, & allergens.
 This index is used for when users click the #hashtag links on each recipe summary in the search results page.

 ![Database design scheme Version 1](Database_Schema/Cookbook-ER-Diagram_v3.png)